Wampanoag Tribe of Gay Head: Economic development

-The Aquinnah Wampanoag tribe operates a shellfish hatchery on Menemsha Pond, cultivating oysters.
-Tourism is also very important to the tribe.
 Many tribal members own their own businesses, while others have had to move off island for employment.

-History
+History and origin story

 Wampanoag people have lived in the area of Aquinnah, Massachusetts, for millennia.
+Traditional Wampanoag legend states that the first Wampanoag arrived on the island and discovered the island was inhabited by Moshup, the creator of the islands, his wife, Squant, and their many pets.
 Traditionally, they fished, grew crops, and hunted whales.
+Moshup and his wife provided the Wampanoag with food and general knowledge of the land, living side by side.
+Once the European settlers arrived, Moshup left the island.
+As he left, he threw a whale against the cliffs in anger which resulted in the eroded appearance seen today.

-English people began settling in the region in large numbers by the 17th and 18th centuries, encroaching on Wampanoag lands.
-Over time the Wampanoag were dispossessed of their lands.
-Some intermarried with English colonists and later European-American generations.
+In 1641, Thomas Mayhew Sr. acquired the land from a sachem named Tawanquatuck.
+English people began settling in the region in large numbers by the 17th and 18th centuries.
+A year later, Puritan preacher Thomas Mayhew Jr. arrived.
+He aimed to convert the Wampanoags to Christianity.
+Interactions between the two groups often led to violence, resulting in the abduction of Wampanoags, followed by tribal retaliation.
+Over time, the Wampanoag were dispossessed of the land, and disease epidemics decreased the Indigenous population by about half.

+Some Wampanoags intermarried with English colonists and later European-American generations.
 As the Wampanoag had a matrilineal kinship system, they considered all children born to their women to be Wampanoag.
-They carried on their culture this way.
 Descent and inheritance passed through the women's lines.